Strategic Research Plan

 Simon Fraser University's 2016-2022* Strategic Research Plan builds on its strengths and successes, and positions the university to continue to grow its capacity in research and knowledge mobilization.

-*In October 2020 the Strategic Research Plan was updated with editorial changes and extended until 2022.
+*In October 2020 the Strategic Research Plan (SRP) was updated with editorial changes and extended until 2022.
 The extension enabled the SRP to carry forward until the Vice-President, Research and International role was filled in a continuing capacity.
 The progress report will be shared with the SFU community and help inform the development of the next SRP, along with community consultations and surveys for feedback.

 To help inform the progress report, the Office of the Vice-President, Research and International conducted an online survey and hosted a series of consultations with the SFU research community in early 2021.

-The progress report will be shared with the SFU community in fall 2021.
+The progress report will be shared with the SFU community in early 2022.